 - Pat dry and cut both ends of the plantain.

-- Slide the knife under the edge of the peel and start loosening it bit by bit, peeling to the side, not lenghtwise like a normal banana.
+- Slide the knife under the edge of the peel and start loosening it bit by bit, peeling to the side, not lengthwise like a normal banana.

-- Be careful not too cut deeper than the skin, especially of you make tostones or chips.
+- Be careful not to cut deeper than the skin, especially if you make tostones or chips.

 If you need a visual guide, I made a video guide.
 You can find it on my Instagram page: VIDEO GUIDE.

 Now that you have the plantain ready to prepare, and before I get to how to make tostones, I am actually quite proud to introduce you to the most creative way I used a green plantain.
 This recipe is almost three years old, and at the moment I created it, a plantain had never been used to make granola, at least according to Mr. Google.
 So I can say this is a 100% Creative in My Kitchen original recipe.

 Dr. Steven Gundry has a fantastic green plantain pancake recipe in the original The Plant Paradox book.
 I’ve been making it for years now, and it’s still one of the best pancakes I’ve ever had, lectin-free or not.

 I do make plantain chips quite often, but I never got to post a recipe on this website.
 However, in my book – The Living Well Without Lectins Cookbook – I have a recipe called: Green Plantains and Parsnip Fries with Guacamole, on page 67, under Small Bites and Appetizers.
-The slices are cut lenghtwise, but you can also cut them the usual chips shape, round and thin.
+The slices are cut lengthwise, but you can also cut them in the usual chip shape, round and thin.
 Better to use a mandolin so you can achieve consistent thickness.
-Otherwise they’ll take different times to cook.
+Otherwise, they’ll take different times to cook.

 How to make tostones

 - Slice the plantain at an angle, if possible, about one-inch slices.

 - In a big frying pan, add extra virgin olive oil or avocado oil, as much as to generously cover the pan, but not too much.
 They will be shallow frying, and we don’t want to waste too much oil.
-Heat used is low to medium.
+The heat used is low to medium.